ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 Release cadence
 ~~~~~~~~~~~~~~~

-Due to the use of internal apis, libcore versions are only compatible with one matching Ferrocene release.
-Libcore will be recertified for every Ferrocene release.
+Due to the use of internal apis, the core library versions are only compatible with one matching Ferrocene release.
+The core library will be recertified for every Ferrocene release.

 Roles and responsibilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~